wenleicao/dataviz-project-template-proposal/README.md

 ## Future Work

-* add circle size legend to some of map, which make user to compare the value
+* add circle size legend to some of map, which make user easier to compare the value
 * Combine all visual in one page to tell a story